siddharth-sekhar/binance-analytics-app/README.md

 - In the "Analytics Dashboard" tab, select symbols and timeframe
 - View candlestick + volume charts
 - If two symbols are selected, pair analytics (spread, z‑score, correlation) are shown
+- Use the Regression selector (OLS/Kalman) and Min Volume filter to refine analytics
+- Backtest equity curve appears under Pair Analytics
+- Cross‑correlation heatmap appears when 2+ symbols are selected

 Optional) Upload OHLCV CSV
 - In the "Data Ingestion" tab, use the "Upload OHLCV CSV" section